 If the influx of astrology apps and memes have taught us anything, it’s that there’s a lot more to our natal charts than our sun signs.
 And though our sun sign is often the sign that everyone knows, and the one that our friends use to figure out which memes to best roast us with, it’s our rising sign that leaves that important first impression.

 So what is a rising sign, exactly?

 According to VICE senior astrologer Annabel Gat, your rising sign, or ascendant, is one of your “big three” signs along with your sun and moon signs.
 Based on the time and place you’re born, your rising sign determines the placement of the 12 divisions in your chart, called houses, which astrologers use to understand areas of your life when writing horoscopes.
 The rising sign “allows us to see what areas of life are influenced by which planets,” Gat says.
-(If you don’t know yours, you can find it out with Astro Guide.)

 In astrology, your rising sign can be thought of as the way you express yourself—it’s the filter through which you process and exchange information.
 It represents your identity, physical body, appearance, and external personality.

 Astro Guide's (VICE’s astrology app for cosmic wellness) rising horoscopes take all of these factors into account to give you tips on how to put your best-self forward, including how to dress for the day’s cosmic weather, and when to watch your words.
 Here's a quick guide to all that information, and how best to put it to use:

 “Your rising sign is the sign of the zodiac that was rising on the eastern horizon at the first moment you came into contact with the external world, and when your consciousness dawned on this physical plane,” says astrologer Priya Kale, who writes rising sign horoscopes.
 To find it, you need to know your time of birth—to the minute—along with your birth date, and place of birth.

 Don’t know what time you were born?
 Don’t worry